jstreeter23/johns-reunion/README.md

 1. Go to **Table Editor** → `events`
 2. Click **Insert row** to add new events
 3. Fill in: `title`, `event_date` (YYYY-MM-DD), `event_time`, `location`, `description`, `extra_info`
-4. Events will automatically appear on the calendar
+4. Events will automatically appear on the calendar and timeline
+5. Click any event to view full details in a modal

+#### Delete Test Ideas
+To clear test ideas from the database:
+1. Go to **Table Editor** → `ideas`
+2. Select rows to delete, or use SQL: `DELETE FROM ideas;`
+3. Alternatively, use browser console: `deleteAllIdeas()` (clears both Supabase and localStorage)

 ---